 Aside from being a major tourist destination, Marseille has also come to be known for its violence, drug war and even poverty on the outskirts.
 Outside of Marseille sit some of the poorest areas in the poorest city in the country with nearly 40% of the population below the poverty line, compared to a still-high 26% in Marseille and 15% in France as a whole.

 While the risk of dying before 65 is 23% lower than the national average in the richer areas of Marseille, the risk is 30% higher in the northern region.
 Marseille, with its population of 800,000, has nearly as many drug-related murders proportionally as New York City, with a population 10 times higher.

-Marseille also follows a reversal of the typical French pattern of city boundaries being wealthier with the suburbs more troubled with less income.
-In Marseille, the population in the city proper is fairly poor, while the rich live in the suburb.
+Marseille also follows a reversal of the typical French pattern -which is- the interior city boundaries being wealthier with the suburbs being more troubled and burdened with less income.
+However, in Marseille, the population in the city proper is fairly poor, while the rich live in the suburb.